-- 4.5.26 The area of search for the flood risk sequential test shall generally be the whole of the Gloucester City unless it can be demonstrated that there is a specific need in a specific location.
+- site to provide an opportunity to reduce flood risk within the development. - 4.5.25 Proposals should have specific regard to the design principles outlined in the National Planning Practice Guidance, including a sequential approach to site layout, ensuring safe access is available for the lifetime of the development (i.e. incorporating climate change) and that it is supported by suitable flood warning and evacuation plans. - Sequential Test & Exception Test - 4.5.26 The area of search for the flood risk sequential test shall generally be the whole of the Gloucester City unless it can be demonstrated that there is a specific need in a specific location.
 The City Council's aspiration to redevelop a redundant brownfield site may be considered in the evaluation of the sequential test. - 4.5.27 Sleeping accommodation shall not be permitted where the floor level is below the design flood level.
-For the purposes of the exception test, the design flood level is that with a return period of 1% (100 year probability) with the appropriate allowance for climate change.

-Sustainable Drainage Systems (SuDS)

-- 4.5.28 Gloucester City Council actively seeks blue-green infrastructure through the development process, to mitigate against flood risk, by building with nature. - All development proposals will be required 4.5.29 to manage surface water through SuDS and reduce the existing discharge rate on previously developed sites.
-For brownfield sites, the postdevelopment discharge rate shall be as close to the greenfield rate as possible and, as a minimum, at least 40% lower than the pre-development discharge rate.
+For the purposes of the exception test, the design flood level is that with a return period of 1% (100 year probability) with the appropriate allowance for climate change. - Sustainable Drainage Systems (SuDS) - 4.5.28 Gloucester City Council actively seeks blue-green infrastructure through the development process, to mitigate against flood risk, by building with nature. - 4.5.29 All development proposals will be required to manage surface water through SuDS and reduce the existing discharge rate on previously developed sites.
+For brownfield sites, the post-development discharge rate shall be as close to the greenfield rate as possible and, as a minimum, at least 40% lower than the pre-development discharge rate.
 The 40% reduction is used across all districts in Gloucestershire and is cited in the Lead Local Flood Authority (LLFA) 'SuDS Design & Maintenance Guide'.
 This figure reflects a consensus view amongst district drainage officers, and the consultant engaged to write the SuDS guide, about what is 'reasonably practicable'.
 Additionally, the LLFA and districts have been successfully applying this standard to development since November 2015, thus demonstrating that it is a viable requirement.
 For greenfield sites, in the absence of long-term storage, flows shall be attenuated to QBar (mean annual flood).
 Where parts of a brownfield site do not have an existing on-site positive drainage system, these areas shall be treated as greenfield for the purposes of the surface water discharge rate calculations. - 4.5.30 Above ground SuDS (for example attenuation basins and swales), offer significant benefits over below ground systems, including water quality, biodiversity and amenity, and shall be incorporated where practicable.
 Larger developments will be expected to incorporate SuDS for source control (for example water butts and green roofs) and conveyance (for example swales), as well as for attenuation. - 4.5.31 The design of SuDS shall be considered at the earliest possible stage.
-If an adequate level of SuDS cannot be provided on site, there will be a requirement for a contribution to off-site measures.

-4.5.32 None of Gloucester's watercourses, currently assessed under the Water Framework Directive, have reached the targeted 'good' status.
+If an adequate level of SuDS cannot be provided on site, there will be a requirement for a contribution to off-site measures. - 4.5.32 None of Gloucester's watercourses, currently assessed under the Water Framework Directive, have reached the targeted 'good' status.
 In order to achieve 'good' status by the target date of 2027, surface water discharge from developments must address water quality issues.
 The preferred option for addressing water quality is through the installation of SuDS, but where this is not practicable, demonstrably effective proprietary devices may be used.